 I remember my first day of university like it was yesterday.
 I was very anxious about the change and was worried about how I was going to fit in and find my own way.
 While university can be quite the change from our past high school experiences, it can also be a very exciting time in our lives.
 The start of university is when we can begin to branch off on our own and become our authentic selves.
-Looking back at my first year here at UOIT, these are a few tips that I would consider helpful for incoming students:
+Looking back at my first year here, these are a few tips that I would consider helpful for incoming and prospective students:

-- Find balance.
 While your main purpose of being here is to study and earn your degree, it is also important that you make connections with new people and create memories.
-As the saying goes, “Work hard, play hard”.
+As the saying goes, “Work hard, play hard.”